 The EPA even claimed that “flea resistance is an issue for effectiveness”.
 That means that despite all the toxicity, it might not even actually repel fleas in the first place.

 Products with permethrin may appear harmless … but they’re dangerous to the health of you, your pet, and the environment.
 And they may not do the job they’re intended for.

 The best way to reduce exposure to permethrin is to avoid …

 But what if you already bought one?

-If you purchased a permethrin-based flea bandana for your dog, stop using it right away.
+If you purchased a permethrin-based pest preventative for your dog, stop using it right away.
 And watch for the warning signs that your dog may be sick.

 - Contact dermatitis (on-site itching, hives, or redness)